 In South Carolina, fall-related injuries among older adults result in nearly 7,000 hospitalizations and 25,000 emergency room visits each year.
 The numbers, however, are significantly higher in some years.
 In one year, there were 417 deaths, 17,471 hospitalizations, and 134,448 emergency department visits from falls in South Carolina.
 Non-fatal injuries result in over $1.2 billion in hospital and emergency department charges annually in South Carolina, and fatalities from falls result in another $103 million in lost productivity and medical costs.

-If you fall at work in the scope of your duties as an employee, your employer would be held responsible for your injuries.
-You will not be required to show that the employer acted negligently, and recovery will be managed through the South Carolina Workers’ Compensation Commission.
+If the fall happened at work in the scope of your duties as an employee, your lawyer could hold your employer responsible for your injuries.
+Your attorney will not need to show that the employer acted negligently, and recovery will be managed through the South Carolina Workers’ Compensation Commission.
 Be sure to immediately report an on-the-job injury to your employer and request medical treatment.
-You risk losing benefits if you do not report the claim within 90-days of the injury.
+You risk losing benefits if you do not report the claim within 90 days of the injury.
 It is important to follow all administrative requirements to secure and retain your workers’ compensation benefits.
 A lawyer could assist you with filing your claim, advocating for your recovery, and appealing any adverse decisions.

 Independent contractors are not eligible for workers’ compensation and must demonstrate negligence to recover for their injuries.
 If the independent contractor establishes negligence, they are potentially eligible for recovery of damages not available through workers’ compensation, such as emotional distress.